 - The Over Knave (felső) has no horse, and a suit symbol at the top left corner of the card.

-- The Under Knave (alsó) is distinguished from the Upper by having its suit symbol lower down the left hand side of the card.
+- The Under Knave (alsó) is distinguished from the Over by having its suit symbol lower down the left hand side of the card.

 - The Ten (tízes), Nine (kilences), Eight (nyolcas) and Seven (hetes) have the appropriate number of suit symbols at each end of the card and the corresponding Roman numbers X, IX, VIII, VII.

-Here for example are all the acorns in the order Ace, King, Upper, Lower, Ten, Nine, Eight , Seven.
+Here for example are all the acorns in the order Ace, King, Over, Under, Ten, Nine, Eight , Seven.

 Players in North America can obtain William Tell cards from TaroBear's Lair.
-Alternatively, in an emergency, it would be possible to play with international cards, using Queens for Upper Knaves and Jacks for Lower Knaves.
+Alternatively, in an emergency it would be possible to play with international cards, using Queens for Over Knaves and Jacks for Under Knaves.